Milos Bucket List: Amazing Places to Visit in Milos, Greece

 The catacombs remained abandoned for many centuries until 1840, when they were excavated by Ludwig Ross from Germany.

 Explore every inch of Plaka Castle

 Walk towards the east edge of the town, and you will find a narrow staircase leading up the hill.
-Atop the slope is the 13th century Venetian Castle that should be explored separately.
+The 13th century Venetian Castle is atop the slope that should be explored separately.

 Though most of the castle is gone, the views from the top are second to none.
 On your way up, you will come across two whitewashed basilicas, namely Panagia Thalassitra and Panagia Skiniotissa.

 In WWII, Milos was a base for the Wehrmacht during their attack on Crete’s island.

 As a result, several bomb shelters in Adamantas were used to store ammunition and offer armies.

 The ancient town was the first port on the island.
 The settlement was built by the Dorians after the collapse of Fylakopi.

 Today, visitors can explore the two acropolises – Pyrgaki and Prophitis Illias- an ancient temple from the Roman and Hellenistic eras.